-The John J. Reilly Center for Science, Technology, and Values brings the sciences and humanities together to explore the nature and impact of science and technology.
-We bring students, academics, and the public into conversation through education, research, and outreach.
-Through our education and degree programs, we inspire student reflection on connections between and across disciplines, exploring the historical, philosophical, and ethical dimensions of science and technology.
-Through our research initiatives, we encourage scholars to advance our understanding of the social impacts of science, technology, and their applications, to enlighten policy-making and foster sound governance.
-Through our outreach activities, we engage the public on the place of science and technology in our culture and in our world.
-We promote the advancement of science and technology in the service of human dignity and the common good.
+The University of Notre Dame's John J. Reilly Center for Science, Technology, and Values brings the sciences and humanities together to explore the nature and impact of science, technology, and medicine.
+Through our education and degree programs, we inspire student reflection on connections between and across disciplines, examining science, technology, and medicine through the lens of the liberal arts and in the service of human dignity and the common good.

 Since then, the Center has founded a graduate program in the History and Philosophy of Science, and a graduate certificate in environment and society (GLOBES), which was developed in 2005 with the support of a National Science Foundation grant.

 Now the Center is preparing to launch a new program in Medicine and the Liberal Arts, with the generous support of Joan Storozynski Coogan.